Congratulations on the purchase of your new podiatry appliance!

 Electronically controlled Variable Speed ensures optimal control when using small and large diameter burs.
 The Micro-Air is therefore useful in a wide range of procedures.

 The direction of rotation is selectable from the front panel.
-With the right selection of bur and speed and with a light sweeping motion of the bur, the bur will do the work for you and overheat of tissue is prevented.
+With the right selection of bur and speed and with a light sweeping motion of the bur, the bur will do the work for you and overheat of the treatment area is prevented.

 A built-in vacuum dust bag is conveniently replaceable from the front panel.